One thing that has been a constant throughout the year of 2020 – which, let’s face it, has been overshadowed by the COVID-19 pandemic – is change.

 Since launching the platform, C Space has published 204 blog posts, with 10,822 views, 1,032 likes and 244 comments – showing an increase in readership and participation as people crave more information.

-2. We’ve been celebrating the good in the world
+2. We're celebrating the good in the world.

 Second, we’ve been celebrating the good in the world, recognising the good in others.
 It’s been lovely to see how people are doing this, whether it’s with claps for the NHS, or by companies creating new and fresh ways to recognise their employees throughout the pandemic, such as the peer-to-peer eCards shown here from various Reward Gateway clients.